(800) 892-4772

 While extrinsic rewards may get clients to sign up for your training, research doesn’t support this as a long-term motivation method.
 So, if you are going to use this type of reward, keep in mind that it must be supplemented with building intrinsic motivation if you want to compel a client to change consistently over time.

-The ISSA’s Health Coach certification teaches even more ways to better motivate your personal training clients.
+ISSA’s Transformation Specialist certification teaches even more ways to better motivate your personal training clients.
 When you can provide the right incentive, it leads to long-term results.
-As a health coach, you’ll learn how to create meaningful lifestyle changes and advance the future of fitness through health and wellness.
+As a transformation coach, you'll learn how to influence behavioral patterns for improved physical, mental, and emotional well-being to help your clients achieve long-lasting lifestyle changes.

 Featured Course